Abdo-Lab/auir/docs/output.md

 #### Module BWA

 BWA is a sequence aligner that takes short fragments of DNA (or reads) and aligns them to a reference genome.
 It produces output in the standard SAM format and can be used by other tools to extract information related to the structure and quality of an alignment.
+This module serves two purposes:
+  - Host-DNA removal
+  - Per-base sequence coverage

+In the host removal step, reads are aligned to the user-input host genome.
+This produces a SAM formatted alignment file that is used by Samtools to remove reads that aligned to the host.

+To calculate per-base sequence coverage, reads

 #### Module SPAdes